hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/schedule-service-system-contract.md

 ### Proxy Contract

 The Schedule Service System Contract will have an associated proxy contract as some of the functions will be callable directly from an EOA.
-A new descendant of the `HederaEvmAccount` called `ScheduleServiceEntity` will be created to supply contract byte code for the proxy contract if the target of the top level call is a schedule transaction id and if the function selector matches a supported function.
+A new descendant of the `HederaEvmAccount` called `ScheduleEvmAccount` will be created to supply contract byte code for the proxy contract if the target of the top level call is a schedule transaction id and if the function selector matches a supported function.